ctrl-Alex-Sun/asun/README.md

-# Alex Sun
+# asun = A Sun in the Sky = Alex Sun, yk?

 Uhhhh.... is it too cheese to put my stuff inside the README file?

-## Deploying to GitHub Pages
+## Why you should hire me

-1. Create a new public GitHub repository
+1. Willing to do anything for that paycheck
-2. Push the starter code to the `main` branch
+2. Recognize that *I* don't matter, I'm just a corporate slave
 3. On GitHub, go to **Settings** > **Pages** > **Source**, and choose **GitHub Actions** as the source
 4. Make a commit and push it to see the changes on GitHub Pages